carlsverre/thelab.carlsverre.com/_posts/2009-08-01-guest-xp-dualbooting-linux.markdown

 * md2: 140GB: raid0: sda2 + sdc2: /
 * md3: 120GB: raid1: sda3 & sdc3: /home

 As you can see, there's ~120GB of unused space at the end of the 320GB.
-The idea is to install Windows XP on the forth primary partition formatted as NTFS.
+The idea is to install Windows XP on the fourth primary partition formatted as NTFS.
 Seems simple, right?
 Let's begin.

 ### Definitions